-- Skirts or shorts not covering mid-thigh and above. - Halter, tank, or crop tops - Spaghetti (thin) straps on shirts or sundresses - Low-cut necklines - Shirts and/or low-riding pants that expose bare midriffs or backs. - Clothing considered to be underwear should not be visible.
-This includes when the student is in a sitting position.
+- Skirts or shorts shorter than fingertip length. - Halter, tank, or crop tops - Spaghetti (thin) straps on shirts or sundresses

-Clothing material: An article of clothing may cover the aforementioned areas, but it may fail to be appropriate material or design.
-Therefore, the following are prohibited:

-- Pajamas - Clothing that is too tight or too revealing. - Torn/holey pants (any type bottom) above the upper thigh.
-Cutoff, torn, or holey shirts and tops.
+- Low-cut necklines - Shirts and/or low-riding pants that expose bare midriffs or backs. - Clothing considered to be underwear that is visible when walking or sitting. - Clothing that is too tight or too revealing. - Holes/Tears in pants/shorts/skirts above fingertip length. - Cutoff, torn, or holey shirts and tops.